 Now, it is of course possible that you fail to keep within the minimum and maximum bounds.
 (Academic writing is not like one of those ridiculous businesses where, at least in the fictional universe of their advertising campaigns, “failure is not an option”.)
 But you only know you have failed because you have run out of time.
 Obviously, having written four sentences after five minutes is not failure.
 Nor is a 220 word chunk of prose at the 15-minute mark.
 And by similar logic, you haven’t succeeded when you’ve written 9 sentences using 176 words after 22 minutes.
 Anything could still happen!
 You could impulsively delete 5 sentences in the twenty-fifth minute.
 You could certainly find yourself writing another fifty words.
 You do have the option to sit still for five minutes, neither adding nor deleting, just reading the paragraph.
 But you have to keep at it.

 The 27-minute “exactum”, which is a word I apparently have had to coin for this purpose, keeps the process centered, grounded, anchored.
 Pick your metaphor.
+(I’m not as draconian as people sometimes think.
+If you want, you can give yourself 18 or even 14 minutes.
+The point is just to be exact.)
 It gives the experience of writing a small sense of its Sisyphean fate.
 It prevents you from “just getting it over with”.
 You start “in the middle” with a resolve to write for exactly 27 minutes.
 At the lower limit you have to write six sentences.
 At the upper limit you must stay within 200 words.
 That’s the nature of the problem.
 Defined in its finitude.

 I also recommend you do your feedback this way.
 Here it’s important to set a specific amount of time, like 9 minutes, that stands in some meaningful proportion to the amount of time spent writing.
 Stick to it exactly.
 That is, let the person who is giving you feedback sit and think in silence as long as they need, but if the time runs out, that’s it.
 The feedback was that the reader couldn’t think of anything to say.
 In any case, it’s much easier to experience the (mild) discomfort of criticism if you know it will stop at a certain time, rather than when the critic runs out of ammunition.